 With long dark evenings screwing with our body clocks and meaning that if you work 9-5 you’re unlikely to get out and enjoy the daylight on weekdays, it’s so important to stay motivated.
 I know how tempting it is to crawl under the duvet as soon as you get home from work, snuggle in with carby treats and a Netflix binge.
 However, I’ve decided that I need to take advantage of the evenings to do hobbies that don’t require daylight.
 This is where taking up brush lettering, which you can read all about here, has been really fun.
 It’s something that I can do in an evening, while half watching TV or listening to music with a cosy jumper on and some scented candles burning.
 Hygge AF!
 It’s really satisfying to go to bed feeling like I’ve actually done something with my evening and also see progress in my brush lettering skills.

 At the weekends trying to make the most of the natural light and getting a vitamin D boost is key.
 I love photography so I’m trying to drag myself outside to not only get some fresh air and daylight but to take some pretty pictures.
 Although the lack of blue skies can be annoying, the crisp winter air makes for dramatic pictures.
 I’ve also recently had lots of my Instagram photos printed which I’m planning to scrapbook and do creative things with.
+I also really enjoy tennis and have been taking Chicago Tennis Lessons.
+It helps beat the cold when I’m running around on a court and if the weather is intolerable then I just use the indoor court!

 2. Pamper yourself